jesseotk/jesseotk.github.io/content/posts/ctf-thm-snapped-phishing-line.md

 ![14](/pics/snapped-phishing-line-ctf-writeup-14.webp)

-Let's see what this string is using CyberShef's `Magic` operation.
-It's base64 and the string is reversed.
+Let's see what this string is by using CyberShef's `Magic` operation.
+It's Base64 and the string is reversed.
 Using CyberShef's `From Base64` operation in combination with `Reverse` we should get the desired output.

+NOTE: You cannot reverse the Base64 string before decoding it.
+The string has to be decoded and then reversed.
+Kind of obvious in this case but good to keep in mind.

 ![15](/pics/snapped-phishing-line-ctf-writeup-15.webp)